esp32-deep-sleep

 How to use Deep Sleep mode on an ESP32

-Deep Sleep is a low-power mode that almost completely shuts down the ESP32, resulting in extremely low energy consumption.
+Deep Sleep is a low-power mode that almost completely shuts down the ESP32, resulting in extremely low power consumption.

-In this mode, the ESP32 consumes only a few microamperes of current, making it ideal for battery-powered or limited power applications.
+In this mode, the ESP32 consumes only a few microamps of current, making it ideal for battery-powered or power-limited applications.

 When the ESP32 is in Deep Sleep, it stops executing the program and enters a suspended state.
-The ESP32 turns off most of the internal circuits of the microcontroller, except for some essential components like the Real-Time Clock (RTC).
+The ESP32 shuts down most of the microcontroller’s internal circuits, except for some essential components like the Real-Time Clock (RTC).

 To exit Deep Sleep mode, the available WakeUp Sources are: